-The Seven Aspects of Integrity are tied to the resource's areas and periods of historic significance, rather than physical condition.
-For example, a building in pristine physical condition, but which has lost a significant portion of its historic materials or design may not retain integrity; while a building in poor physical condition, but which retains many of its historic features may have a high degree of historic integrity.
+The Seven Aspects of Integrity are tied to the resource's physical features and attributes which convey its historic significance, rather than its current condition.
+For example, a building in pristine physical condition, but which has lost a significant portion of its historic materials or design may not retain historic integrity; while a building in poor physical condition, but which retains many of its historic features may have a high degree of historic integrity.
 Additionally, not all seven aspects of integrity are required to achieve eligibility for listing in the VLR and NRHP.
 The level of integrity plays an important role in deciding which resources to prioritize for VLR and NRHP consideration.
 Reconnaissance-level survey can help determine integrity and support prioritization of future work such as PIFs and VLR and NRHP nominations.